 Step 1.
 Register for an account with an exchange that lists EOSDAC

 Compare the features and fees of the exchanges that list EOSDAC in one or more trading pairs.
 Once you’ve decided which platform is the right fit for you, sign up for an account by entering your email address and creating a password.
-Some exchanges will also ask you to supply your personal details and proof of ID before you can start trading.
+To satisfy the “Know Your Customer” and “Anti-Money Laundering” (KYC/AML) regulations, some exchanges will also ask you to supply your personal details and proof of ID before you can start trading.

 Before depositing any funds into your account, enable two-factor authentication (if available) to provide an extra layer of security.